dainst/idai-field/desktop/src/manual/manual.en.md

 <p align="center"><img src="images/en/images/droparea.png" alt="Import button"/></p>

 To start the import, click the plus button and select the files you want to add to the project.
 Alternatively, you can drag the files directly from a file manager application to the highlighted area surrounding the plus button.
 If multiple image categories (i.e. subcategories of the category "Image") are defined for the project, you can then select the desired category from a dropdown menu.
+You can also choose to either have the content of the field "Creator" read automatically from the image file metadata or set it manually.
+The names entered in the field "Team" of the project properties are available for selection.
+In either case, the creation date as well as the height and width of the image are automatically read from the file metadata.
 Supported image formats are *jpg/jpeg*, *png* and *tif/tiff*.